WATERBURY, Vt.--(BUSINESS WIRE)--

 About Green Mountain Coffee Roasters, Inc.

-As a leader in specialty coffee and coffee makers, Green Mountain Coffee Roasters, Inc. (GMCR) (GMCR), is recognized for its award-winning coffees, innovative Keurig® Single Cup brewing technology, and socially responsible business practices.
-GMCR supports local and global communities by offsetting 100% of its direct greenhouse gas emissions, investing in sustainably-grown coffee, and donating a portion of its pre-tax profits to social and environmental projects.
+As a leader in specialty coffee and coffee makers, Green Mountain Coffee Roasters, Inc. (GMCR) (GMCR) is recognized for its award-winning coffees, innovative brewing technology, and socially responsible business practices.
+GMCR supports local and global communities, investing in sustainably-grown coffee and allocating a portion of its pre-tax profits to socially and environmentally responsible initiatives.
+For more information, please visit www.GMCR.com, www.greenmountaincoffee.com, or www.keurig.com.

 GMCR routinely posts information that may be of importance to investors in the Investor Relations section of its website, including news releases and its complete financial statements, as filed with the SEC.
 The Company encourages investors to consult this section of its website regularly for important information and news.
 Additionally, by subscribing to the Company's automatic email news release delivery, individuals can receive news directly from GMCR as it is released.